Mobile Phone, Camera, Internet and Social Networking Policy

 Procedure

 The PC has McAfee security protection which is updated regularly.
 I have set the parental controls so that it blocks any unsafe content from popping up or coming up when key words are typed into the search engine.
+I model safe internet behaviour, and I speak to parents/carers about their use of the internet and what they allow their children access to at home.

 I also talk to the children about using computers and internet safely and to the older children about putting information on the internet.
-There is an excellent website called www.thinkuknow.co.uk containing information for various aged children, parents/cares and teachers.
+There is an excellent website called www.thinkuknow.co.uk containing information for various aged children, parents/carers and teachers.
 There are age appropriate videos for the children to watch giving them valuable information about internet security.

-Photographs are printed using my colour printer only for use in daily diaries, for children’s learning journeys, for my website and facebook page and for displays at my house.
+Photographs are printed using my colour printer.
 I will not distribute or publish photographs of your children without asking you first, even if I have written permission to do so.
-I will be able to justify to Ofsted why I have taken the photographs.
+I will be able to justify why I have taken any photographs.
+Parents/carers sign a permission form for so that I can take photographs of their children during their time with me.
+Older photographs are either permanently deleted or stored on a disc which is kept locked away with the rest of my archived records.

 Visitors to my home (this includes parents/carers) are not allowed to take photographs of the children in my setting.
-Likewise I do not allow outside organisations or other parents to take photographs of the children when we are out.
+Likewise, I do not allow outside organisations or other parents to take photographs of the children when we are out.

 Children’s use of mobile phones and other internet connected devices